aramis-lab/leaspy/README.md

 ### Main features
 - `fit` : determine the **population parameters** that describe the disease progression at the population level
-- `personalize` : determine the **individual parameters** that characterize the individual scenario of biomarker progression
+- `personalize` : determine the **individual parameters** that characterize the individual scenario of feature progression
-- `estimate` : evaluate the biomarker values of a patient at any age, either for missing value imputation or future prediction
+- `estimate` : evaluate the feature values of a patient at any age, either for missing value imputation or future prediction
 - `simulate` : generate synthetic data from the model

 ### Further information